gurpreetsinghhh00/StreamVibe/README.md

 ## StreamVibe

-A Responsive and performant video streaming application This app has following features such as:
+A Responsive and performant video streaming application.
+This app has following features such as:

 - A Search bar with suggestion that uses debouncing and caching to reduce number of api requests.